nathansperinde/Attrition-Analysis/README.md

 Cross-validation was used to evaluate model stability and reduce dependence on a single train-test split.

-This step helped identify which model and variable-set combinations performed more consistently.
+This step helped identify which Logistic Regression and variable-set combinations performed more consistently.

 ### 8. Hyperparameter Tuning

-The best-performing model combinations were selected for hyperparameter tuning.
+The best-performing Logistic Regression combinations were selected for hyperparameter tuning.

 Randomized search was used to test different parameter combinations and improve model performance.